General Certification and OFA Procedure Questions

 Eye exam clinics are arranged independently by the show giving club and the attending ophthalmologist.
 As a result of increased demand from breeders and increased accessibility to ACVO Diplomates, the number of eye clinics continues to grow.

 Questions About Your Order

-To receive a certificate in the mail, the owner must mail in their original owner’s copy of the exam along with the registration fee for OFA ($12 for initial application, $8 for resubmissions; no charge for abnormal results).
+To receive a certificate in the mail, the owner must mail in their original owner’s copy of the exam along with the OFA registration fee.
 The veterinary ophthalmologist will mail in a research copy but the OFA does not match up any personal identification on those forms.
 The research copy is strictly used for statistical purposes.

 There is a check box on the lower right hand portion of the examination form that the veterinary ophthalmologist should fill in if a microchip is scanned and verified at the time of the examination.
 If this check box was not marked and if there are no comments stating a chip, or tattoo number was verified at the time of the examination, the certificate and resulting OFA number will have a ‘NOPI’ suffix if no identification was present, or a ‘PI’ suffix if id was provided but not verified.
 Dog whose id information was provided and verified by the examining ophthalmologist will have a ‘VPI’ suffix.
 ONLY those dogs with verified permanent id (VPI) at the time of the exam will have their results forwarded to the AKC.

 Once we receive your paperwork the average turnaround time is 5-7 business days.